jexxa-projects/JexxaTutorials/BookStore/README.md

 ### A note on implementing DDD patterns

-*   `ValueObject` and `DomainEvent`: Are implemented using Java records due to following reasons.
+*   `ValueObject` and `DomainEvent`: Are implemented using Java records due to following reasons:
     *   They are immutable and compared based on their internal values.
     *   They must not have setter methods.
-So all fields should be final.
+So all fields are final.
     *   They must provide a valid implementation of equals() and hashcode().
     *   They must not include any business logic, but they can validate their input data.
+    *   Using records ensures that the canonical constructor is called, even if they are de-serialized.
+So you can validate given values in constructor without considering serialization methods.

 *   `Aggregate`: Is identified by a unique `AggregateID` which is a `ValueObject`
     *   `Book` uses an `ISBN13` object

 *   `Repositroy` when defining any interface within the application core ensure that you use the domain language for all methods.
 Resist the temptation to use the language of the used technology stack that you use to implement this interface.

+As you can see in the source code, all classes are annotated with the pattern language of DDD.
+This is not required but strongly recommended.
+The explanation for this can be found in tutorial [pattern language](README-PatternLanguage.md).

 ## 2. Sending DomainEvents
 When sending DomainEvents we should distinguish between two separate scenarios.